 - Course Approvals

-The Modern Applicant Experience is today's applicant experience in Terra Dotta and is referred to as the Applicant Experience throughout this article.
-Any references to legacy features are noted as classic applicant functionality.
+The Applicant Experience refers to the most current experience available to applicants in Terra Dotta Study Abroad.
+Any references to legacy features are noted as "classic" applicant functionality.

 This article covers the following topics: